 - in order to take medication

-The sunflower lanyard can be worn to indicate that a person is exempt.
-If required these are available to collect from all major retail outlets listed below as well as via post from Health Connections (call 747227 or e-mail firstname.lastname@example.org).
-They can also be collected from from the Beau Sejour Centre.
+The sunflower lanyard can be worn to indicate that a person is exempt if they have a hidden disability.
+If required these are available to collect from all major retail outlets listed below as well as via post from Health Connections (call 227470 or e-mail email@example.com).
+They can also be collected in person from our head office* in Le Bordage.

 Venues that have sunflower lanyards and exemption cards: